Special-K-s-Flightsim-Bots/DCSServerBot/plugins/pretensestats/README.md

   channel: 1122334455667788   # channel, where to upload the stats into (default: Status channel)
 ```
 Every parameter has a default value, which means, that you do not need to specify a configuration file at all.

+## Credits
+Credits to No15|KillerDog for implementing the base version of this plugin!